-(Enrollment in the course is determined by pre-assessment data and a recommendation from the teacher) This course is designed for students who do not have a strong foundation in arithmetic and pre-algebra skills and understandings.
+(Enrollment in the course is determined by pre-assessment data)

+This course is designed for students who do not have a strong foundation in arithmetic and pre-algebra skills and understandings.
 Arithmetic skills of addition, subtraction, multiplication and division using whole numbers, fractions, decimals and integers are developed and applied in a wide variety of problem-solving situations.
 Applications of these skills will include, but not be limited to, geometry settings and data analysis.
-Additional arithmetic skills of using percent and percent calculations, as well as understanding and applying exponents, is included in the curriculum.
-Students will also understand and apply pre-algebra topics including understanding variables, solving simple linear equations and gaining an understanding of the co-ordinate plane.
+Additional arithmetic skills of using percent and percent calculations, as well as understanding and applying exponents, are included in the curriculum.
+Students will also understand and apply pre-algebra topics including understanding variables, solving simple linear equations and gaining an understanding of the coordinate plane.